Zelkova serrata: Description

 Zelkova serrata is monoecious.
 It develops flowers in spring with the leaves.
 Buds are ovoid, acutish, with many imbricate, dark brown scales.
-They diverge at a 45 degree angle from the stem.
-The staminate flowers are shortly pedicellate and approximately 3mm in diameter, clustered in the axils of the lower leaves.
+They diverge at a 45-degree angle from the stem.
+The staminate flowers are shortly pedicellate and approximately 3 mm in diameter, clustered in the axils of the lower leaves.
 The pistillate flowers are solitary or few in axils of the upper leaves, sessile and usually about 1.5 mm in diameter.
 The flowers are yellow-green, not showy, and occur in tight groups along new stems.
 They give rise to small, ovate, wingless drupes that ripen in late summer to autumn.
 The drupe is green maturing to brown, subsessile and 2.5 to 3.5 mm in diameter.

 To identify Zelkova serrata, one would look for a short main trunk, low branching and a vase-shaped habit.
 The twigs are slender with small, dark conical buds in a zigzag pattern.
 The branches are usually glabrous.
 The bark is grayish white to grayish brown and either smooth with lenticels or exfoliating in patches to reveal orange inner bark.
 The branchlets are brownish-purple to brown.